Deploy to Kubernetes

 Configure environment variables

-You can configure environment variables for trigger in your Helm values file under the property envVars
+You can configure environment variables for trigger in your Helm values file under the property trigger.env.
+See examples for some of these values here.

-Infisical requires the following backend environment variables to be defined: MAGIC_LINK_SECRET
+At a bare minimum, Trigger.dev requires the following environment variables to be defined:

-However, when the above environment variables are not defined, the Helm chart will automatically generate these environment variables for you.
-The generated environment variables will be saved to a Kubernetes secret and will be preserved between upgrades or uninstalls.
+When the above environment variables are not defined, the Helm chart will automatically generate values for you.
+It will persist them in a secret which is preserved between upgrades or uninstalls.
+It is however strongly recommended to define your own values!

 ...